 Jazz from Hell is a 1986 instrumental album by Frank Zappa, which won him his first Grammy Award (for "Best Rock Instrumental" via the Title Track).
 The album was (yet another) New Sound Album for Zappa as it was almost entirely made on the Synclavier computer, save for the one live track "St. Etienne".
 The album is well known for the audience favorites "Night School", "St. Etienne" and the incredibly catchy "G-Spot Tornado", which would be performed live on The Yellow Shark and is reportedly the song that Germaine Greer wants to be played at her funeral.
-The album is also notable for being the only Zappa record to have a Parental Advisory sticker slapped onto it, despite not featuring any lyrics whatsoever— the PMRC, likely still reeling from Zappa's anti-censorship testimony at the 1985 Senate hearings against mature lyrical content in music, instead cited the title of "G-Spot Tornado" as their reason for the sticker's inclusion.
+The album is also notable for allegedly being the only Zappa record to have a Parental Advisory sticker slapped onto it, despite not featuring any lyrics whatsoever, with the title of "G-Spot Tornado" being cited as the reasoning behind the sticker's inclusion.note

 Jazz From Hell was the final studio album that Zappa would release in his lifetime; all later releases that he lived to see were live recordings, and his next (and last) new studio album, Civilization Phaze III, would be released nearly a year after his passingnote .